wiegerw/mackerel/README.md

 # mackerel

+**N.B.
+This library is archived, since it was developed for an industrial project that I am no longer involved in.**

 The mackerel library is derived from the [mCRL2](http://mcrl2.org) toolset.
 It is a test bed for language extensions and alternative implementations of existing algorithms.